 4. Stabilizes Blood Sugar

-A new discovery has been made recently by researchers at Stockholm University showing that brown fat cells are capable of altering glucose uptake, drawing sugar out of the blood to fuel muscle cells.
+Researchers at Stockholm University showed that brown fat cells are capable of altering glucose uptake, drawing sugar out of the blood to fuel muscle cells.
 This helps to stabilize blood sugar levels and might prevent things like fatigue, cravings, headaches and overeating.

-Thanks to new discoveries about how we can better locate and study brown fat below the skin’s surface, experts have been able to hone in on certain ways to boost brown fat stores in adults and its positive effects.
-(7) Today, researchers are using magnetic resonance imaging scans (MRIs) to produce detailed images of the body’s different types of tissue and fat stores, as well as thermal imaging scans to show there “brown fat hot-spots” tend to be located.
+However, newly emerging research suggests there are other ways to increase brown fat’s benefits, too.
+Researchers are using magnetic resonance imaging scans (MRIs) to produce detailed images of the body’s different types of tissue and fat stores, as well as thermal imaging scans to show there “brown fat hot spots” tend to be located.

 1. Turn Down the Temperature

 Here’s yet another example of why it’s possible that spending too much time indoors is contributing to poor health.
-By keeping your home at a lower temperature (around 63–65 degrees, for example), going outside in the cold, and even taking cold showers might help activate more brown fat and burn hundreds of extra calories per day!
+Keeping your home at a lower temperature (around 63–65 degrees, for example), going outside in the cold and even taking cold showers might help activate more brown fat and burn hundreds of extra calories per day!

-Studies that have tested the effects of having adult volunteers wear chilled bodysuits that were circulating cold water around the skin have found that volunteers can burn up to 250 extra calories within 3 hours compared to when they weren’t wearing the cooling bodysuits — for comparison sake, you burn about 250 calories walking at a brisk pace for one hour!
-Researchers believe that the extra calorie expenditure is due to activated brown fat cells rather than shivering (quivering muscles), and that overtime small increases in the amount of cold we are exposed to can make a big enough difference to influence our body composition.
+Researchers believe that the extra calorie expenditure is due to activated brown fat cells rather than shivering (quivering muscles), and over time small increases in the amount of cold we are exposed to can make a big enough difference to influence body composition.

-Similarly, other research done in 2013 in Japan that was published in the Journal of Clinical Investigation found that having adult men with low brown fat stores sit in a room chilled to 63 degrees F for two hours a day over the course of six weeks caused them to burn on average 108–289 extra calories in the cold compared with sitting in normal indoor temperatures.
-(8)
+Research done in Japan that was published in the Journal of Clinical Investigation found that having adult men with low brown fat stores sit in a room chilled to 63 degrees F for two hours a day over the course of six weeks caused them to burn on average 108–289 extra calories in the cold compared with sitting in normal indoor temperatures.

-What’s really interesting is that at first they were burning on the lower end (around 108 extra calories) during the two hours, but after six weeks they were up to burning 289 extra calories on average in the cold, suggesting that a build-up of cold tolerance can activate certain genes which boost beige or brown fat.
+What’s really interesting is that at first they were burning on the lower end (around 108 extra calories) during the two hours, but after six weeks they were up to burning 289 extra calories on average in the cold, suggesting that a buildup of cold tolerance can activate certain genes that boost beige or brown fat.

-Results from a recent, noteworthy study shows that exercise can alter production of the hormone called irisin, which has the ability to help white fat essentially mimic brown fat’s positive effects.
-Our muscle cells release irisin after being active, helping us to stabilize our blood sugar levels, control our body weight and recover from activity by bringing nutrients like glucose into our cells.
+Results from one study shows that exercise can alter production of the hormone called irisin, which has the ability to help white fat essentially mimic brown fat’s positive effects.
+Our muscle cells release irisin after being active, helping us stabilize blood sugar levels, control body weight and recover from activity by bringing nutrients like glucose into our cells.

-3. Follow Your Body’s Hunger & Fullness Signals
+3. Follow Your Body’s Hunger and Fullness Signals

 4. Get Good Sleep